fcrozatier/financialforecast/formulas/subscription-en.md

 \end{aligned}
 $$

-After $n$ years, an investment with a rate of return $t$, increased of a fixed amount $x$ per year is worth
+After $n$ years, this investment with a rate of return $t$, increased by a fixed amount $x$ every year is worth

 $$
   \dfrac{x}{t}((1+t)^n-1)